 K9-Games, LLC.
 Dog Training provides Pet Owners help for the Fourth of July

-(Phoenix, AZ) July 01, 2014 – K9-Games knows that with the upcoming 4th of July weekend, dogs across the country will react with fear and anxiety to all the firework celebrations.”The noise of fireworks can be extremely stressful for dogs,” said Kristi Smith, a member of the International Association of Canine Professionals and HEAD TRAINER of K9 Games in Peoria, AZ.
+(Phoenix, AZ) July 01, 2014 – K9-Games knows that with the upcoming 4th of July weekend, dogs across the country will react with fear and anxiety to all the firework celebrations.”The noise of fireworks can be extremely stressful for dogs,” said K9-Games, a member of the International Association of Canine Professionals and HEAD TRAINER of K9 Games in Peoria, AZ.
 “We recommend these top ten strategies to Phoenix’s dog owners, to help them through the 4th of July Holiday weekend.

 - DO expose your dog to loud, unexpected noises on a regular basis, especially leading up to an event that includes firework celebrations.
 Drop pot lids, toss a soda can with a few pennies in it, slam a door: anything to get your dog accustomed to being startled, so he can practice recovering quickly.

 - DO NOT bring your dog with you to a fireworks celebration.

 - DO provide your dog with a safe, comfortable place that will help her feel more secure amid the scary sights and sounds.
 Close the blinds to keep out the flashes of color in the sky, and turn up the television or some music to help muffle the sounds.